 External Ids for APOC1 Gene

 This gene encodes a member of the apolipoprotein C1 family.
 This gene is expressed primarily in the liver, and it is activated when monocytes differentiate into macrophages.
 The encoded protein plays a central role in high density lipoprotein (HDL) and very low density lipoprotein (VLDL) metabolism.
 This protein has also been shown to inhibit cholesteryl ester transfer protein in plasma.
 A pseudogene of this gene is located 4 kb downstream in the same orientation, on the same chromosome.
 This gene is mapped to chromosome 19, where it resides within a apolipoprotein gene cluster.
 Alternative splicing and the use of alternative promoters results in multiple transcript variants. [provided by RefSeq, Sep 2016]

 GeneCards Summary for APOC1 Gene

 APOC1 (Apolipoprotein C1) is a Protein Coding gene.
-Diseases associated with APOC1 include Adermatoglyphia.
-Among its related pathways are Statin Pathway and Metabolism.
-GO annotations related to this gene include phosphatidylcholine binding and phospholipase inhibitor activity.
+Diseases associated with APOC1 include Adermatoglyphia and Alzheimer Disease.
+Among its related pathways are Metabolism and Lipoprotein metabolism.
+Gene Ontology (GO) annotations related to this gene include phosphatidylcholine binding and phospholipase inhibitor activity.

 UniProtKB/Swiss-Prot for APOC1 Gene